julianrojas87/lc-evaluation-swj/README.md

 - Create a folder called `raw-data` inside your main parent folder (defined in `rootPath` of config.js) and put all the GTFS sources there.
 This is to provide the stops/stations data, needed for solving route planning queries later.

-- Run the following script to organize the folder structure needed by the server:
+- Run the following script to organize the folder structure as needed by the server:

   ```bash
   node lc-analytics/scripts/organizeFolders.js